Assistance programs Palm Beach County.

-Salvation Army - There are several branches of this charity organization around as well.
+Salvation Army - There are several branches of this charity organization around Palm Beach County as well.
 Apply for one or more of the following, including emergency financial assistance, free food, clothing, counseling and referral service.
+There are also substance abuse programs.
 In addition, the Salvation Army also provides rent/mortgage assistance to avoid eviction or foreclosure.

 Coalition for Independent Living Options (Belle Glade) - Disabled can apply for help.
 Get bus passes or apply for limited assistance with paying rent (with an eviction notice), mortgage (if the homeowner has a foreclosure notice),and utility bill assistance.
-4250 NW 16th Street, Belle Glade, Florida 33430.
+The address is 4250 NW 16th Street, Belle Glade, Florida 33430.
 Phone (561) 966-4288.

 Homeless Services Program is a government agency for the homeless and Palm Beach families facing imminent eviction.
 They can receive outreach, shelter, and transitional housing.
 Some limited financial aid may be offered to pay a security deposit or the first months rent on a new apartment.
 Some clients may receive a zero interest loan for these bills and rental costs.
 Much of the care is at the Lewis Center.
 1000 45th Street, West Palm Beach, Florida 33407, dial (561) 904-7900.